-I was lucky enough to review the Toro Recycler Lawn Mower with SmartStow on my home turf so-to-speak, mowing my own lawn several times to get the feel of the mower and its conveniences.
-I am not exaggerating when I claim this unit was easy to use.
+In our usage tests (we tested a first generation, 190 cubic centimeters self-propelled model), the SmartStow mower proved to be easier to use than virtually any mower we have used.
 It comes assembled in the box with the handle in the folded down in the storage position.
-With "guaranteed to start" emblazoned on the engine, ease of use is one of the priorities of the mower.
+With "guaranteed to start" emblazoned on the engine, ease of use is one of the priorities of this mower.

 The self-propelled feature on our mower model operated by a push-lever on the handle.
-When disengaged, the wheels become free-wheeling making it easier to pull the machine backward and negotiate tight areas.
-I found the self-propel helped make light work of mowing my average size lawn and would be ideal for a lawn with hills or slopes.
+When disengaged, the wheels become free-wheeling, making it easier to pull the machine backward and negotiate tight areas.
+We found that the self-propel feature helped make light work of mowing an average size lawn and is ideal for a lawn with hills or slopes.
 This is an easy mower to push, though, and a flat lawn would likely be served adequately by the simple push model.

 On the Toro website, these mowers can be purchased for prices ranging from $329 for the simple push model to $469 for the "Personal Pace" reversible model.
 Prices at the big box home improvement centers are comparable.
 The 22-inch SmartStow mower is as good a mower as you could ask for at this price point.
-If well maintained, the Recycler should last for many years.
-The self propel feature requires only a light touch and the mulching feature works great, leaving no clumps—provided you mow at proper cutting heights.
+If well maintained, it should last for many years.
+The self-propel feature requires only a light touch and the mulching feature works great, leaving no clumps—provided you mow at proper cutting heights.

 Regularly sharpening the blades, washing after each use, and proper winterization will ensure this mower will be around until the next leap in technology.
-The 22-inch SmartStow should serve all your needs until fully robotic, fully automated, zero-emission mowers.
+The 22-inch SmartStow should serve all your needs until fully robotic, fully automated, zero-emission mowers become standard.